 What if I heard Him wrong?

 But at the same time, something deep within me kept nudging me to buy the shoes.
 I kept hearing a whisper say, “Go for it!”
 And so reluctantly, I hid them underneath the lettuce in my shopping cart and proceeded to the front of the store.
 I kept telling myself and God all the way to the checkout lane that I couldn’t do this!
 After all, my reputation is at stake!
 I don’t want to look like a fool!
 But that’s when the story of Shadrach, Meshach, and Abednego flashed in my mind.
-These three men, in faith, put their reputations on the line when they boldly proclaimed God would save them from the fiery furnace.
+In faith, these three men put their reputations on the line when they boldly proclaimed God would save them from the fiery furnace.
 But in reality, all the pressure wasn’t on those three men as everyone watched and waited for the outcome.

 It was on God.